-Toronto | May 15, 2019 – Joyride and Dutch transit agency, HTM, announce a partnership to launch dockless bike sharing in The Hague.
-HTM, one of Europe’s oldest public transit agencies, is partnering with Joyride, the leading micromobility platform, to expand their transit offerings and launch the official bike share system of The Hague.
-Their new smart-fleet of dockless bicycles will enable riders to effortlessly connect between multiple transportation modes across the entire city.
+Toronto | May 15, 2019 – Joyride and Dutch transit agency HTM have announced a partnership to launch dockless bike sharing in The Hague.
+HTM, one of Europe’s oldest public transit agencies, has joined forces with Joyride, the leading micromobility platform, to expand its transit offerings and launch the official bike-share system of The Hague.
+HTM’s new smart fleet of dockless bicycles will enable riders to effortlessly connect between multiple transportation modes across the entire city.

 Jaap Bierman, Director of HTM, is enthusiastic about HTM bicycles.
 “It’s a very nice system.
-With your mobile phone you download an app, with which you can open the lock and reserve a bike every half an hour or for a whole day,” says Jaap Bierman.
+With your mobile phone you download an app, with which you can open the lock and reserve a bike every half an hour or for a whole day,” says Bierman.

-According to Bierman, the big advantage of the HTM two-wheelers is that you can take them anywhere.
+According to Bierman, the big advantage of HTM two-wheelers is that you can take them anywhere.
 “The great thing is that you can pick it up at one stop and deliver it to the other.
 You therefore do not have to take it back to where you picked it up.
 That is an advantage over, for example, the public transport bicycle.”